JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/create_env.rst

 The Docker Image Should be in the runtime{} Section
 ***************************************************

-Everything in the :bash:`command{}` section of the WDL will run inside a docker container if you've added the following lines to the :bash:`runtime{}` section.
+Everything in the :bash:`command{}` section of the WDL will run inside a docker container if you've added docker to the :bash:`runtime{}` section.
 Now your WDL has the potential to run on a machine with shifter, singularity, or docker.
 JAWS will take your docker image and run it appropriately as singularity, docker or shifter.
-If you run the WDL with the cromwell command on a shifter or singularity machine, you need to supply a :bash:`cromwell.conf` file, explained below.
+If you run the WDL with the cromwell command on a shifter or singularity machine, you need to supply a :bash:`cromwell.conf` file, explained shortly.

 See :bash:`align_final.wdl`: